From the Counselor’s Office for

 - Students should begin the college selection process.
 Students are encouraged to go to attend a virtual college fair.
-The Wisconsin Education Fair will have the option to chat live with admission representatives from 3-5 pm on 9/16/2020, 10/7/2020 and 11/8/2020.
-This is a great opportunity to talk with numerous UW-Universities, private colleges, technical schools, and the Military.
+The Wisconsin Education Fair on September 22.
 Got to gotocollegefairs.swoogo.com/WEFS to register.

 - As your son or daughter approaches the final year of high school, many concerns regarding education and vocational plans begin to take on added importance.
 The Abbotsford High School recognizes the importance of these concerns and upcoming major decisions.
 We invite you and your student to meet with a counselor individually to talk over these educational/vocational ideas.
 This is a post high school individual planning conference.
 You will get an invite for this meeting in early November.
 We will discuss post secondary educational and vocational career goals.
 We will also provide you with information on schools, financial aid, scholarships, and ACT/SAT testing timelines, etc. A letter regarding this meeting will be sent to you in October to set up this meeting.

 The Wisconsin Department of Public Instruction is entering into a partnership with ACT®, Inc. to comprehensively assess Wisconsin high school students: 11th grade students will take The ACT® Plus Writing Assessment System in the Spring.